netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

 For Citrix ADC with admin partitions, you must deploy a single instance of Citrix ingress controller for each partition.
 And, the partition must be associated with a [partition user](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition.html#user-access-and-roles) specific to the Citrix ingress controller instance.

->**Important:**
-> Citrix ingress controller does not support the following Citrix ADC admin partition use cases:
->-  Partition associated with multiple partition users.
->-  Partition user associated with multiple partitions.

 ## Prerequisites

 Ensure that:

 -  Admin partitions are configured on the Citrix ADC appliance.
 For instructions see, [Configure admin partitions](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition/admin-partition-access-and-configure.html).
--  A partition user is created specifically for the Citrix ingress controller.
-Citrix ingress controller configures the Citrix ADC using the partition user account.
+-  Create a partition user specifically for the Citrix ingress controller.
+Citrix ingress controller configures the Citrix ADC using this partition user account.
+Ensure that you do not associate this partition user to other partitions in the Citrix ADC appliance.

 >Note:
 > For SSL-related use cases in the admin partition, ensure that you use Citrix ADC version 12.0–56.8 and above.